dennwc/inkview/README.md

 docker-compose build
 ```

-will ctreate a `pocketbook-go-sdk` container which can be used to compile a go program.
+will ctreate a `pb-go` container which can be used to compile a go program.

 Adjust the `source` path in `docker-compose.yaml` to your needs.